eduardorj/openshift-terraform/README.md

-# OpenShift Deployment using Terraform
+# OpenShift deployment using Terraform